 The Telegraph has an editorial piece which implores us to listen to John Major, rather than Ed Miliband.
-In this piece Major is quoted as saying: "that a smaller state focused on what it must do and what only it can do together with a larger private sector is the best way to national prosperity".
+In this piece Major is quoted as saying: "

 to which one has to ask what the difference is between the political dogma of 1945 to 1979 and that of the present-day European Union?